Otodus angustidens: Taxonomy

-However, in 1987, shark expert H. Cappetta recognized the C. auriculatus - C. megalodon lineage and placed all related megatooth sharks along with this species in the genus Carcharocles.
-The complete Otodus obliquus to C. megalodon transition then became clear and has since gained the acceptance of many other experts with the passage of time.
-Within the Carcharocles lineage, C. angustidens is the species succeeding C. sokolovi and is followed by C. chubutensis.
+However, in 1987, shark expert H. Cappetta recognized the O. auriculatus - O. megalodon lineage and placed all related megatooth sharks along with this species in the genus Carcharocles.
+The complete Otodus obliquus to O. megalodon transition then became clear and has since gained the acceptance of many other experts with the passage of time.
+Within the Otodus lineage, O. angustidens is the species succeeding O. sokolovi and is followed by O. chubutensis.The transition between O. angustidens and O. chubutensis, which began in the late Oligocene, is estimated to have taken a considerable amount of time.